akhealth/EIS-Modernization/procurement-docs-search/Request-for-Proposals.md

 ### <a name="1.06"></a>Sec.
 1.06 Questions Prior to Deadline for Receipt of Proposals

-Questions or comments regarding this RFQ shall be submitted as issues within the BPA GitHub repository at &lt;insert link&gt; no later than 5:00 PM (Alaska Prevailing time) on November 7, 2017, to allow the Government sufficient time to respond.
+Questions or comments regarding this RFP shall be submitted as issues within the DHSS GitHub repository at &lt;insert link&gt; no later than 5:00 PM (Alaska Prevailing time) on November 7, 2017, to allow the Government sufficient time to respond.
 All questions and comments will be publicly available.
 Please subscribe to the repository if your firm